tests-always-included/style-guide/general/index.md

             Whitespace before to separate it from other code.
             No whitespace afterwards because it is the last thing in the parent block.

+            return some-value;
         }
     }

+As shown in the above example, things like `return`, `exit`, and `throw` should be offset by a line as well.
+They break typical program flow and the whitespace helps to call out that fact.

 Comments